JGHipp/winkeylogger/README.md

 # Keylogger
-Written by John Hippisley
+Written by John Hippisley, Windows only.

-Windows only.
 Logs key strokes to specified file for specified time.

 ## Usage
 <pre>
-Usage: keylogger -f [path to file] -t [time in seconds]
+start keylogger.exe -f [path to file] -t [time in seconds]
 </pre>